Types of Permits

 - Class V – Utility

-Class I and Class II licenses require qualification by experience or by passing a contractor’s exam.
+Class I and Class II licenses require qualification by passing a contractor’s exam.

 Licenses vary in costs and a cost breakdown can be obtained at the Public Works Department.
 Licenses must be renewed yearly.